 Get exclusive member benefits & effect social change.
 Join Today

-Seasonal affective disorder (SAD) is a psychological condition that results in depression.
-It is normally provoked by seasonal change.
-People typically experience the condition in winter (PubMed, 2013).
-The condition most often occurs in women and in adolescents and young adults (NAMI, 2012).
+Seasonal affective disorder (SAD) is an older term for major depressive disorder (MDD) with seasonal pattern.
+It’s a psychological condition that results in depression, normally provoked by seasonal change.
+People typically experience the condition in winter.
+The condition most often occurs in women and in adolescents and young adults.

-The exact cause of SAD is unknown.
+The exact cause of SAD (MDD with seasonal pattern) is unknown.
 Contributing factors can vary from person to person.
 However, people who live in parts of the country that have long winter nights (due to higher latitudes) and less sunlight are more likely to experience the condition.
-For example, SAD is more common in Canada and Alaska than in sunnier Florida (NAMI, 2012).
+For example, SAD is more common in Canada and Alaska than in sunnier Florida.

 Light is thought to influence SAD.
 One theory is that decreased sunlight exposure affects the natural biological clock that regulates hormones, sleep, and moods.
 Another theory is that light-dependent brain chemicals are more greatly affected in those with SAD.